Brownian particles driven by spatially periodic noise: Introduction

 In its simplest one-dimensional form, the most basic model Langevin equation for a particle trajectory $x(t)$ as a function of time $t$ is $\dot{x}(t) = \sqrt{D}\eta(t)$ in which $\eta(t)$ is white noise with zero mean and variance $\langle \eta(t) \eta(t')\rangle = \delta(t-t')$ and $D>0$ is the diffusion constant.
 Here, $\langle ... \rangle$ denotes a noise average.
 With the initial position $x(t=0)=x_0$, the mean displacement vanishes due to symmetry, $\langle x(t) - x_0 \rangle = 0$, and the mean-squared displacement is purely diffusive, $\langle (x(t) - x_0)^2 \rangle = 2Dt$.
-Clearly, this basic equation can be extended towards more complicated situations including an additional static external force, time-dependent external forcing, higher spatial dimensions, and many interacting particles, see \cite{hess_generalized_1983,nagele_dynamics_1996,dhont_introduction_1996,hanggi_artificial_2009} for some reviews.\\

-In particular, the basic equation can be generalized to a situation of {\it spatially dependent noise strength} modelled by a positive function $D(x)$, i.e. a space-dependent diffusion coefficient, such that the most basic model for such processes is given by the Langevin equation
+Clearly, this basic equation can be extended towards more complicated situations including an additional static external force, time-dependent external forcing, higher spatial dimensions, and many interacting particles, see \cite{hess_generalized_1983,nagele_dynamics_1996,dhont_introduction_1996,hanggi_artificial_2009} for some reviews. \\ One particularly interesting way to extend the equation is to generalize it to a situation of multiplicative noise, where the noise strength is a positive function $D(x,t)$.
+While the case where $D$ is only an explicit function of time $t$ is well studied, for example in the context of Brownian ratchets \cite{rousselet_directional_1994,kula_brownian_1998,oudenaarden_brownian_1999,wu_near-field_2016,reimann_brownian_2002} and heat engines \cite{cedraschi_zero-point_2001,kay_synthetic_2007,seifert_stochastic_2012,martinez_brownian_2016,martinez_colloidal_2017}, in this work we focus on the case where we have a {\it spatially dependent noise strength} \cite{buttiker_transport_1987,landauer_motion_1988,van_kampen_explicit_1988,malgaretti_confined_2013} modelled by a positive function $D(x)$, i.e. a space-dependent diffusion coefficient, such that the most basic model for such processes is given by the Langevin equation

 The special case of multiplicative noise where $\dot{x}(t) = -\kappa x(t)\eta(t)$ with positive $\kappa$ \cite{volpe_effective_2016}, which is somehow related to this model, documents already that the spatial dependence of the noise gives rise to fundamentally new mathematical concepts also known as the Itô-Stratonovich problem \cite{mannella_ito_2012}.
 The mathematical difficulties associated with the formal treatment of Eq.(\ref{langevin}) are subject to intense discussion, see, e.g., the recent work by Leibovich and Barkai for the specific choice of $D(x)$ as a power-law \cite{leibovich_infinite_2019} and numerous other studies \cite{lancon_drift_2001,pesek_mathematical_2016,farago_connection_2016,bray_random_2000,pieprzyk_spatially_2016,berezhkovskii_communication_2017,kaulakys_modeling_2009,aghion_infinite_2020,dos_santos_critical_2020,xu_heterogeneous_2020,ray_space-dependent_2020,li_particle_2020,breoni_active_2021,malgaretti_confined_2013}.\\